Zhichao-Yan/charlie.github.io/README.md

 To save you time, and also in case you lose some files while copying, we extract those files/configurations of the latest version of the **Chirpy** theme and the [CD][CD] workflow to here, so that you can start writing in minutes.

+## what is Jekyll
+* Jekyll is written in Ruby
+* Jekyll is a gem

+> Gems are code you can include in Ruby projects.
+Gems package specific functionality.
+You can share gems across multiple projects or with other people

+## Functionality of Jekyll
+> Jekyll is a static site generator.
+It takes text written in your favorite markup language and uses layouts to create a static website

 ## Prerequisites

 Follow the instructions in the [Jekyll Docs](https://jekyllrb.com/docs/installation/) to complete the installation of the basic environment.
 [Git](https://git-scm.com/) also needs to be installed.

 ## Installation